Applications are now being accepted for the 2022 BIPOC Journalism Student Awards until midnight November 20th.

 - Upload an essay of not more than 500 words addressing the following questions, not necessarily in this order:

-- –How would you describe your connections and contributions to your Indigenous community?
+- –How would you describe your connections and contributions to your BIPOC community?

 - –What made you choose journalism as a career path?